Mehdialmoo/Chess_Pieces_Classification/README.md

 Overall, these functions can be used to pre-process the chess image dataset and prepare it for loading and training a machine learning model.

-another important part of this project is unit testing files that are including in [test](./test/) folder. other files include [data](./Data/) folder that have been disscussed in the following sectons
+another important part of this project is unit testing files that are including in [test](./test/) folder. other files include [data](./Data/) folder that have been disscussed in the following sections.

+## 2. Testing

+## 3. Dataset
+The dataset consists of chess pieces images collected from various sources.
+It contains 6 classes: King, Queen, Rook, Bishop, Knight, and Pawn.
+The dataset is split into training and testing sets with a ratio of 60:20:20. this dataset is a combination of  [Chessman Dataset](https://www.kaggle.com/datasets/niteshfre/chessman-image-dataset) & [Chess Pieces Detection Images Dataset](https://www.kaggle.com/datasets/anshulmehtakaggl/chess-pieces-detection-images-dataset?rvi=1). these to datasets are merged and preproccessed, including resizing and renaming and creating a CSV file including labels and addresses, into [ChessDB](https://drive.google.com/drive/folders/1ItkRGV0xCaBI1rjer3ykI71FGjX5bei1?usp=drive_link) to download each of these data sets just click on the name of the datasets. if you are not usinf [ChessDB](https://drive.google.com/drive/folders/1ItkRGV0xCaBI1rjer3ykI71FGjX5bei1?usp=drive_link) , it is encouraged to run the preprocessing functions from [utilities.py](./vars/utilities.py) file.

 other parts of this
-# Setup
+## Setup
 To set up the project, follow one of these steps:
 - Download
 - Copy code